 When you are trying to impress people with words, the more you say, the more common you appear, and the less in control… Powerful people impress by saying less.
 The more you say, the more likely you are to say something foolish.

-Similar to the Danish proverb that says “deep rivers move with silent majesty, shallow brooks are noisy”, law 4 reminds me to only say things that I believe will be of value.
-It also helps me to try to stay within my circle of competence, and not give advice on things that I do not know much about.
+Like the Danish proverb that says, “deep rivers move with silent majesty, shallow brooks are noisy”, law 4 reminds me only to say things that I believe will be of value.
+It also helps me stay within my circle of competence and not give advice on things that I do not know much about.

 Law 9: Win through your Actions, Never through Argument